chef-training/chef-preflight-unix-essentials/README.md

 ### Network Requirements

-Outbound: ports 3389 (RDP) and 5985 (WinRM), * .chef.io, * .aws.amazon.com, and if possible, drive.google.com
+Outbound: ports 22 (SSH), * .chef.io, * .aws.amazon.com, and if possible, drive.google.com

 We ask that you run the "pre-flight" script that Chef has put together and return the results to us in a timely fashion.
 To do this, please connect a typical laptop a student might be using to the network we will be utilizing for the class.